Pyrenees (Victoria)

-The Pyrenees is a wine-producing region centred on the Pyrenees ranges located in Victoria, Australia near the town of Avoca.
+The Pyrenees is a wine-producing region centred on the Pyrenees ranges in Victoria, Australia near the town of Avoca.

 The Pyrenees Ranges are at the southern end of The Great Dividing Range with altitudes ranging from 300 to over 750 m (approximately 980–2460 ft).
 Main peaks in the range include Mount Avoca (747 m) and Mount Warrenmang (537 m).